-When many people hear the term ‘caregiver’, they imagine a person who embodies the spirit of Florence Nightingale.
-This is a person who does not take the time to worry about their own needs; they only care about taking care of those who are dependent on them.
-It is easy to confuse being a caregiver with someone who is considered an enabler or a codependent.
+When many people hear the term ‘caregiver,’ they imagine a person who embodies the spirit of Florence Nightingale.
+This person does not take the time to worry about their own needs; they only care about taking care of those dependent on them.
+Unfortunately, it is easy to confuse being a caregiver with someone considered an enabler or a codependent.

 Fortunately, all of these images that are synonymous with caregivers are wrong.
 A caregiver is a real person who has real emotions.
-This is a person who laughs, cries, yells and feels pain.
-In order to be the best caregiver for your loved one, you must understand the role of caregiver and embrace all of the emotions that go along with the role.
+This person laughs, cries, yells, and feels pain.
+To be the best caregiver for your loved one, you must understand the role of the caregiver and embrace all of the emotions accompanying the part.

-An effective caregiver knows when it is time to seek out assistance and willingly does so.
-However, this is one of the toughest truths for caregivers to accept.
-To avoid hiring the wrong type of caregiver during this difficult time, enlist the help of a professional and licensed agency to find the best outside professional to assist in the home.
+An effective caregiver knows when to seek assistance and willingly does so.
+However, this is one of the most brutal truths for caregivers to accept.
+To avoid hiring the wrong type of caregiver during this challenging time, enlist the help of a professional and licensed agency to find the best outside professional to assist in the home.

 Do Not Become a Martyr

-It is easy to overlook your own physical, mental and emotional needs when you are caring for someone else.
-You must remember that you are human, you have limitations and you should never downplay any of your personal health needs.
-Always remember that you are as important as the person you are caring for.
+When caring for someone else, it is easy to overlook your physical, mental, and emotional needs.
+However, it would be best to remember that you are human, have limitations, and never downplay your personal health needs.
+Always remember that you are as important as the person you care for.

 You Will Be Emotional

-When you are caring for your loved one, you will feel all of the emotions that you normally would.
-You may get upset when you have to answer the same question 20 times in one hour, or you may feel frustrated because you believe there is nothing you can do to improve your loved one’s condition.
-Know that it is normal to have a wide range of emotions when you are being a caregiver.
+When caring for your loved one, you will feel all the emotions you usually would.
+For example, you may get upset when you have to answer the same question 20 times in one hour or feel frustrated because you believe there is nothing you can do to improve your loved one’s condition.
+Having a wide range of emotions is normal while being a caregiver.

 Being a caregiver is a job that is full of ups and downs.
-At times, you may find great joy in what you do, and other times you may be upset and angry.
+At times, you may find great joy in what you do; other times, you may be upset and angry.
 These feelings are normal, but never forget why you chose this role.
-Taking care of your personal needs and asking for help when necessary will help you be a more effective caregiver.
+Taking care of your needs and asking for help when necessary will help you be a more effective caregiver.

 Do you need respite care or assistance with your loved one?
 Contact a qualified staff member with Evergreen Private Care to see how a caregiver can provide the competent care and compassion your loved one needs and deserves.